mead-ml/mead-baseline/docs/seq2seq.md

 ## Status

 This model is implemented in TensorFlow and PyTorch.
 The TensorFlow has been tested extensively.
 The PyTorch model now has experimental support for global attention.
-The English-Vietnamese dataset is from https://nlp.stanford.edu/projects/nmt/ and the site authors have published previously on the dataset here: https://nlp.stanford.edu/pubs/luong-manning-iwslt15.pdf
+The English-Vietnamese dataset is from https://nlp.stanford.edu/projects/nmt/ and the site authors have published previously on the dataset here: https://nlp.stanford.edu/pubs/luong-manning-iwslt15.pdf.
+Test results are for Single NMT on TED tst2013.

 *Our results for Single NMT*